 Psychometric Properties of the Instruments

-Job Satisfaction Survey is a tool that if used efficiently can provide information that is useful to gather feedback from employees but that does not mean that it does not have limitations and suggestions for improvements.
+Job Satisfaction Survey is a tool that if used effectively can provide information that is useful to gather feedback from employees but that does not mean that it does not have limitations and suggestions for improvements.
 Many reviews have highlighted its limitations and came up with suggestions for its improvement aiding in its advancement to diversify the portfolio of measures to accomplish many but distinct purposes.

-The Job Descriptive Index tool comprises of up to 72 items which look into the five facets of job satisfaction.
+The Job Descriptive Index tool comprises of up to 72 items, which look into the five facets of job satisfaction.
 It works by combining the facets with satisfaction ratings, and its updated form entails the inclusion of the contents of the job, work atmosphere, and work technology.
 Job in General Scale survey tool, on the other hand, entails the tools that describe the satisfaction derived from a job on a global scale.

 Items and Scoring Method